Tuition

 Essay Prompt -

-- Write an essay explaining how your parent's career as an active-duty Chicago firefighter, paramedic or police officer impacted your life.
+- Write an essay explaining how your parent's career as an active-duty Chicago firefighter, paramedic or police officer has impacted your life.
 Please give an example.

 Additional Scholarships